Angelica137/mitx600_problem_set_3/README.md

 ## To do

 The problem set required submission without wrappers.
-Redesign the solution to use OOD
+Redesign the solution to use TDD and OOD